Duolin

 • Even if you’ve been shown before, ask your healthcare provider to explain how to use your inhaler if you still have any questions.

-The videos below provide some guidance on how to use a spacer with your MDI.
-Note: Your MDI or spacer may look different to the one in the videos below.
+The video below provides some guidance on how to use a spacer with your MDI.
+Note: Your MDI or spacer may look different to the one in the video below.

 Video: How to use your spacer device